Blancher/Blancher/README.md

 # Hello there!

 ## Welcome to my GitHub page.
-I mostly post my web development projects on here such as my meme generator and dice game.
+I mostly post my web development projects on here such as my meme generator and food game.

 ### Memes